jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 Except where a tax law provides otherwise, interest payable by a taxpayer to the Commissioner on unpaid tax is payable immediately and without the need for a demand.

 ### 120H Setting and varying interest rates
-(1) The Governor-General may from time to time, by Order in Council,— (a) specify the criteria and other requirements by and against which interest rates will be set or reset and notified for the purposes of this Part:
-  (b) set the Commissioner's paying rate and taxpayer's paying rate.
+(1) The Commissioner may, from time to time, determine the Commissioner’s paying rate and taxpayer’s paying rate.
+(2) When a determination is made under subsection (1), the Commissioner’s paying rate is to be set at the higher of— (a) the Reserve Bank of New Zealand 90-day bank bill rate less 100 basis points; and (b) 0%.
+(3) When a determination is made under subsection (1), the taxpayer’s paying rate is to be set at the Reserve Bank of New Zealand floating first mortgage new customer housing rate plus 250 basis points.
+(4) When a determination is made under subsection (1), it applies from the next applicable instalment date for a person with a standard balance date set out in schedule 3, part A, column B, D, or F of the Income Tax Act 2007 that is at least 1 month after the date the determination is made.
-(2) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
+(5) A determination under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 120I No right to object to interest
 (1) A taxpayer may not object to or challenge the imposition of interest payable under this Part.